 Sedum chanetii (basionym), Sedum fimbriatum var. chanetii, Sedum pyramidale

-Orostachys chanetii is a succulent plant up to 12 inches (30 cm) tall, with silvery-grey foliage with red tones.
+Orostachys chanetii is a succulent plant, up to 12 inches (30 cm) tall, with rosettes of grayish-green leaves with red tones.
 Rosettes are small, up to 2 inches (5 cm) in diameter.
 Leaves are cylindrical and up to 1 inch (2.5 cm) long and about 0.15 inches (0.35 cm) in diameter.
-Flowers are pinkish or white, up to 0.5 inch (1.3 cm) across and produced on stems up to 12 inches (30 cm tall, from the center of the rosettes.
+Flowers are pinkish or white, up to 0.5 inch (1.3 cm) across and produced on stems, up to 12 inches (30 cm) tall, from the center of the rosettes.

 USDA hardiness zones 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 As with most similar genera of Crassulaceae family, this plant can survive in fairly poor soil, so long as it is well draining.
 This genera is very cold-hardy and can survive temperatures to -30 °F (-34 °C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
 Orostachys actively in spring and summer.
 It requires some bright light.
 This plant doesn't tolerate high humidity well.